kar1hik000/Honeywell-Hackathon/README.md

-# Multivariate Time-Series Anomaly Detection Ensemble
+# Multivariate Time-Series Anomaly Detection

 This project implements a robust and modular ensemble pipeline for detecting anomalies in multivariate time-series data, such as sensor readings.
 It combines the strengths of tree-based, density-based, and sequence-aware models to produce a calibrated abnormality score and identify the most significant contributing features for each detected anomaly.